Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/Angel-Ring-Settings.md

 ### Offset V
 Adjusts the Angel Ring’s shape in the vertical direction.
 ### Alpha Chennel as Clipping Mask
 Texture alpha channel is used for clipping mask.
 If disabled, alpha does not affect at all.
+The color of the **Angel Ring** can be specified directly instead of using the additive method.